-On the other hand, if you find your nonprofit struggling most with interest on loan or mortgage, a capital campaign could be a great way to get you out of the red.
-You may even choose to provide an endowment fund for the next generation of constituents.
+On the other hand, if you find your nonprofit struggling most with interest on a loan or mortgage, a capital campaign could be a great way to get you out of the red.
+You may even choose to run a capital campaign to provide an endowment fund for the next generation of constituents.

 This can all be pretty overwhelming for any nonprofit, which is why we’ve rounded up some best practices for preparing and executing a successful capital campaign.
 No matter the type of campaign, these tips can help you.

-A capital campaign is a fundraising initiative with a concrete goal and a defined timeline.
-Usually, organizations use capital campaigns to raise funds for larger projects — like new construction, building renovation, or other types of big equipment purchases.
+A capital campaign is a major fundraising initiative with a concrete goal and a defined timeline.
+Usually, organizations use capital campaigns to raise funds for larger projects like new construction, building renovations, or big equipment purchases.

 Unlike other types of donations, capital campaigns are always linked to a dedicated project.
-Depending on the size of the project and the fundraising goal, campaigns might take place over several years with many phases.
+Depending on the size of the project and the fundraising goal, campaigns might take place over several years and involve many phases.
 But donors will always know exactly what their donation is supporting.

 These campaigns also differ from typical fundraisers in terms of scale.
 If your organization is looking to fund a large-scale expansion, a capital campaign is a great way to make that happen.

-A capital campaign is typically divided into two parts: the quiet phase and the public phase.
+Capital campaigns are typically divided into two parts: The quiet phase and the public phase.

 During the quiet phase, you’ll reach 50% to 70% of your goal by asking your major donors for contributions.
 The public phase will occur when you’ve finally announced your campaign to the world.
 You can start collecting smaller donations from your broader pool of donors.

-In this article, we’ll be going over the key planning stages needed to successfully launch a capital campaign.
+In this article, we’ll go over the key planning stages needed to successfully launch a capital campaign.
 Here are the steps we’ll be covering:

 Let’s get into it.

-Many aspects of a capital campaign need to be taken into careful consideration when planning.
+There are lots of factors to consider carefully during the planning phase.
 Feasibility, timing, goal setting, and donor analysis all play a large role in carving out a worthwhile campaign.

 Before diving in, make sure you ask the following questions:

-If you have a firm footing within your organization – or you’ve been in the game for a while, it could be time for a capital fundraising campaign.
+If your organization is on firm footing within your community—or you’ve been in the game for a while—it could be time to fundraise for some capital.

-If you’re just getting your organization off the ground, it may not be the right time for a capital campaign.
-Your efforts should instead be going into bringing in more first-time donors to help build sustainable, long-term growth.
+If you’re just getting your organization off the ground, it may not be the right time for this type of campaign.
+Your efforts should instead go into bringing in new donors and building relationships with them to help build sustainable, long-term growth.

 Are Your Donors Ready?

-Knowing whether or not your constituents can raise the amount of money you’re looking for can make or break a capital campaign.
+Knowing whether or not your constituents can contribute the amount of money you’re looking for can make or break a capital campaign.

-If you only raise a few thousand dollars annually, then your donors may not yet be ready to execute a campaign resulting in millions of dollars.
+If you only raise a few thousand dollars annually, your donors may not yet be ready to support a campaign that needs to raise millions of dollars.

-You’re probably familiar with feasibility studies if you’ve started planning for your capital campaign.
-The feasibility study is used to help determine your fundraising goal and can be used to develop a strategy for your campaign.
+If you’ve started planning your campaign, you’re probably familiar with feasibility studies.
+A feasibility study is used to help determine your fundraising goal and can also help you develop a strategy for your campaign.